 Work from home has been instrumental in retaining talent and skills as well as lessen the rate of attrition.
+Moreover, work from home jobs in India is on the rise.
 Having seen the results, employees are eyeing this advantage.
-Those who can’t commute daily can have their jobs saved, while working at home.
+Those who can’t commute daily can have their jobs saved while working at home.

 With regard to the studies conducted by Society for Human Resources Management and various companies, employees have to bear the brunt of staff attrition.
-Companies suffers losses in form of costs incurred on advertising vacancies, man-hours involved in interviewing jobseekers, expenses for training, as well as impact on coworkers.
+Companies suffer losses in form of costs incurred on advertising vacancies, man-hours involved in interviewing jobseekers, expenses for training, as well as the impact on coworkers.

 Every sector of the industry is facing competition and industries are going through tough times to attract unbeatable talent.
-Professionals who are expert of their domains and are highly qualified don’t want to relocate.
+Professionals who are experts in their domains and are highly qualified don’t want to relocate.
 It thus, becomes more challenging for organizations to hire professionals locally who have a particular skill set, in the best interest of the organization.

 This situation can be eased out with work from home job options.
 This brings more talented, skilled, and polished professionals to organizations.
 With remote working, organizations can conveniently source skilled personnel from any location that is distant.

 In addition, employers also cut on relocation costs that is incurred in relocating an employee and offering them perks as they shift from their hometown to a new place.
-Telecommuting or remote working facilitates highly skilled professionals to work from their comfort zone, without having to relocate to an unknown workplace or even a new geographic location.
+Telecommuting or work from home jobs online facilitates highly skilled professionals to work from their comfort zone, without having to relocate to an unknown workplace or even a new geographic location.

-In a survey covering 180 countries and over 23,000 respondents, Global payment gateway payoneer found that freelancers earn much higher than full-time employees who work from offices.
-It is a known fact that freelance workforce all over the world is on the rise.
+In a survey covering 180 countries and over 23,000 respondents, Global payment gateway Payoneer found that freelancers earn much higher than full-time employees who work from offices.
+It is a known fact that the freelance workforce all over the world is on the rise.
+This is among work-from-home jobs without investment.
 Studies conducted regularly indicate that freelancers earn almost 18% – 23% higher income as compared to office-bound employees.